joao-vta/joao-vta/README.md

 ## What am i up to?
 * Currently an Undergraduate Research Assistant working together with the [FEBRACE](https://febrace.org.br/) analytics team
-* Developing a causal inference library in python, [pycausal-explorer](https://github.com/gotolino/pycausal-explorer)
+* We are developing a causal inference library in python, [pycausal-explorer](https://github.com/gotolino/pycausal-explorer), to better estimate the impact FEBRACE has on public education.

 <div align="center">
   <a href="https://github.com/joao-vta">